 - It then takes on the order of another 2 to 4 months (6 to 8 months post-op) of further healing for the extraction site to finally finish smoothing out evenly with the contours of the surrounding jawbone.

-- During the whole process, the newly formed bone gradually matures and becomes more dense.
+- During the whole process, the newly formed bone gradually matures and becomes denser.
 It finally reaches a density similar to that of the surrounding jawbone at around 4 months (as demonstrated by x-ray evaluation).

 ▲ Section references – Politis, Pagni, Cohen